 Along with private and landowner donations, the Clean Ohio Conservation Fund, Coastal Estuarine Land Conservation Program purchased this plot of land in 2015.
 In 2016, Len and Connie Knam purchased four additional acres of adjacent woodland.
 They then dedicated the park in August of 2016.

-The trail provides a lovely place to stroll, bird watch, and take nature photographs.
+The trail provides a lovely place to stroll, bird watching, and take nature photographs.
 Bring along your fishing gear to take advantage of the small dock and catch some shallow dwelling fish.

 Commemorative benches also line the cliff’s edge.
 Visitors can enjoy harebells, columbines, and hoptree flowers as well as great sunsets from this spot.
-Migratory bird season in early summers allow for amazing bird watching of a variety of species.
+Migratory bird season in early summers allows for amazing bird watching of a variety of species.

 Lake Erie Islands Wildlife

 Lake Erie is well known for all the delicious fish found in its waters.
 From perch to walleye and also smallmouth bass, visitors to the island love dining out on breaded walleye sandwiches at the Boardwalk and scrumptious perch tacos at Goat Soup and Whiskey.
 It is thanks to preservation efforts that these fish are available to us.

 Massie Cliffside Preserve is a great place to spy other wildlife on the island.
-Reptiles and amphibians populate this spot as do toads to salamanders.
+Reptiles and amphibians populate this spot as do toads and salamanders.

-Perhaps one of the most exciting animal is the Lake Erie Watersnake.
+Perhaps one of the most exciting animals is the Lake Erie Watersnake.
 This protected snake is only found on the Lake Erie Islands.
 Often found basking along rocky shores or searching for fish in the waters, this is a state-threatened species and it is non-venomous.
 If approached it can be aggressive and curious so keep your distance.